wazuh/wazuh-documentation/source/user-manual/agents/listing/listing.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Find out how to list Wazuh agents using the Wazuh API in this section of the Wazuh documentation.
+   :description: Find out how to list Wazuh agents using the Wazuh API.
+Learn more about it in this section of the Wazuh documentation.

 .. _restful-api-listing: